 Recommended Image Sizes ↑ Back to top

 On product archives, Galleria reveals product details (price, title, ratings, add to cart button) on hover, so it’s highly recommended that you set catalog images to render in portrait orientation.
-Single / Thumbnail images can be set to any dimension without negative affect.
+Single Product Images and Thumbnail Images can be set to any dimension without negative affect.

 Product archive and shop layout ↑ Back to top